cggos/ptam_cg/README.md

-# PTAM-linux
+# PTAM4AR
-PTAM source code based on the one from Isis.
+PTAM source code for AR based on the one from Isis.

 ## General
 PTAM (Parallel Tracking and Mapping) is a camera tracking system for augmented reality.